Chapter 2. System requirements

 Note

-Added in Ansible Automation Platform 2.5, the database migration script uses hstore fields to store information, therefore the hstore extension to the automation hub PostgreSQL database must be enabled.
+The database migration script uses hstore fields to store information, therefore the hstore extension must be enabled in the automation hub PostgreSQL database.

 This process is automatic when using the Ansible Automation Platform installer and a managed PostgreSQL server.

-If the PostgreSQL database is external, you must enable the hstore extension to the automation hub PostreSQL database manually before automation hub installation.
+If the PostgreSQL database is external, you must enable the hstore extension in the automation hub PostgreSQL database manually before installation.

-If the hstore extension is not enabled before automation hub installation, a failure is raised during database migration.
+If the hstore extension is not enabled before installation, a failure raises during database migration.

 Procedure